respawnin/retropy-docs/_posts/Game Engine/2030-07-31-Getting-Started-with-retroPy.md

 ### Things you will need:
  1. If you've got your hands on a **retroPy console** or **made your own**, great!
- 2. Ensure you have [Thonny](https://thonny.org/) (available on Windows/Mac/Linux) installed (Thonny installation guide here).
+ 2. Ensure you have [Thonny](https://thonny.org/) (available on Windows/Mac/Linux) installed ([Thonny installation guide here](https://respawnin.github.io/retropy-docs/game-engine/installing-thonny)).

 #### Let's get started!

-Plug in your retroPy console using a USB cable.
+Plug in your retroPy console using the provided USB cable (You'll need a micro-B USB if you're connecting to the Pico/ a USB c if you're connecting to the soldering kit.)

 Launch Thonny and make sure to select retroPy by clicking the bottom right hand corner, and selecting any MicroPython option

 ![Select retroPy MicroPython in Thonny](https://raw.githubusercontent.com/respawnin/retropy-docs/main/assets/basics/thonny-micropython.png)